kubernetes/enhancements/keps/sig-scheduling/5773-resourceslice-priority/README.md

     // This field is optional and resource pool without a value
     // specified is assumed to have a priority of zero.
 This means
     // that devices in a resource pool with a negative value
-    // will be evaluated after devices in resource pools without a
+    // will be considered after devices in resource pools without a
     // value specified.
+    //
+    // For pools with the same priority, whether explicit or implicit,
+    // pools without binding conditions are considered first.
     //
     // +optional
     Priority *int64